I'm twenty years old, and my life plan is already outdated.

 Then the thing that the entire system was built on started to disappear.

-A few weeks ago, my mom sent me an article.
-An AI startup CEO described telling his computer what he wanted built in plain English, walking away for four hours, and coming back to the finished thing.
+A few weeks ago, my mom sent me an article written by Matt Shumer, an AI CEO.
+He described telling his computer what he wanted built in plain English, walking away for four hours, and coming back to the finished thing, better than he could have done himself.
 He wasn't making a prediction.
 He was reporting what already happened.
-Over a hundred million people read it.
-And the response was the same thing that's always said when the ground shifts: adapt.
-Learn the tools.
-Stay ahead of the curve.

-That was the answer last time, too.
+The obvious response is: adapt.
+Learn the tools, stay ahead of the curve.
+But that was the answer last time too.
 When manufacturing collapsed, they said go to college, move into knowledge work.
 A generation did that.
-Now, knowledge work is what's being automated.
-The advice is always the same.
-The floor just keeps dropping.
+Now knowledge work is what's being automated.
+New jobs might emerge.
+They always have.
+But every previous time, the system still needed human labor to run.
+That was the floor under every recovery.
+What happens when it gives way?

+You're not climbing a learning curve.
 You're on a treadmill.
-It's speeding up, and it will never stop speeding up.
+It's only speeding up.

+AI doesn't misuse that leverage.
+It removes it.
 When a system no longer needs human labor, it has no structural reason to account for human beings.
-Not out of cruelty.
-Not out of ideology.
+It's not cruelty.
 You just stop being part of the equation.

 Exploitation means someone wants what you have.
 Irrelevance means no one does.
+And a country that built every safety net on the assumption that people would always be needed has no plan for when they're not.

 The fear is that without work, people will have nothing.
 And the fear isn't baseless.
 When the steel mills closed, the towns around them didn't die from poverty.
 They died from the loss of meaning.
 Work was never just money.
-It was a structure, a purpose, a reason to exist somewhere at a particular time.
-Take that away, and people don't stay neutral.
-They erode.
-Not because people are weak, but because a mind with nothing to push against turns on itself.
+It was structure, purpose, a reason to exist somewhere at a particular time.
+Take that away, and people fall apart.
+That's what everyone assumes.

-In the 1990s, the Eastern Band of Cherokee Indians began sharing casino profits among every member, with no conditions attached.
+But it's been tested.
+In the 1990s, the Eastern Band of Cherokee Indians began sharing casino profits among every member, no conditions attached.
 Nobody designed it as a social experiment.
 But researchers tracked the community for years: behavioral problems in children fell by 40%.
 People, given a floor to stand on, didn't collapse.
 They stood up.
 Not because they found work.
 Because they were already whole without it.

 People have always done the most important things without being paid.
 The operating system running most of the internet was built by volunteers.
 The largest encyclopedia in history was written without a budget.
 The work that actually holds the world together, raising children, caring for the sick, keeping communities from falling apart, has never generated a paycheck.
 The promise says none of that counts.
 It has always counted.